 - Don’t use hashtags you don’t understand.
 This can lead to disaster.
 Just ask DiGiorno’s Pizza, who infamously latched onto a hashtag related to domestic violence.

 - Don’t spam trending topics and hashtags.
 Twitter filters out tweets that are redundant or fail to add value to the conversation.

 - Don’t try to make gains on controversial topics or tragedies.
-Trending topics may include national tragedies, political disagreements and religious unrest.
+Trending topics often include national tragedies, political disagreements, and religious unrest.
 For small business owners, it’s best to avoid these topics altogether.